 The Walter S. and Lucienne Driskill Graduate Training Program (DGP) in Life Sciences offers an Informatics track tailored for students whose primary interests are within the sphere of bioinformatics.

 The Health Sciences Integrated Program (HSIP) offers doctoral student training across multiple Informatics domains within the Heath Sciences.

 The Research Master's in Health and Biomedical Informatics (HBMI) designed primarily for individuals who already possess a doctoral degree and are planning careers as researchers.

-The Master of Science in Medical Informatics (MMI) program gives those with IT backgrounds and clinically trained health professionals the knowledge and experience needed for information services careers within healthcare organizations.
+The Master's in Health Informatics (MHI) program gives those with IT backgrounds and clinically trained health professionals the knowledge and experience needed for information services careers within healthcare organizations.

 Research projects are ongoing in many different areas of Biomedical and Health Informatics:

 The Northwestern University Biomedical Informatics Center (NUBIC) Projects page provides an overview of projects in that group.

 The Chicago Area Patient Centered Outcomes Research Network (CAPriCORN) will build a city-wide system of electronic health record sharing.

 The PROMIS project is developing tools to measure patient reported outcomes.